emma-community/emma-go-sdk/docs/VmActionsRequest.md

 ### NewVmActionsRequest

-`func NewVmActionsRequest(action string, dataCenterId string, name string, vCpu int32, ramGb int32, volumeGb int32, ) *VmActionsRequest`
+`func NewVmActionsRequest(action string, dataCenterId string, name string, vCpu int32, vCpuType string, ramGb int32, volumeGb int32, ) *VmActionsRequest`

 NewVmActionsRequest instantiates a new VmActionsRequest object This constructor will assign default values to properties that have it defined,